 Margo Jackson

-From Margot:
+From Margo:

 I am a psychotherapeutic counsellor with a background in the arts and education.
 At the heart of my work is the belief that every child deserves to feel seen, heard and accepted.
 I create a warm, non-judgemental space for children and young people to feel at ease whilst exploring and processing their feelings and worries.

-My approach is grounded in psychoanalysis, attachment theory, child development and neuroscience and I work in a trauma-informed way that respects each young person’s pace and unique story.
+My approach is psychodynamic, grounded in psychoanalysis, attachment theory, child development and neuroscience and I work in a trauma-informed way that respects each young person’s pace and unique story.

 • Anxiety and overwhelm

-• Low mood
+• Low mood and sadness

-• Low self-esteem
+• Low self-esteem and confidence

 • Relationship difficulties